 This introductory web site will have only a Button and a Label control.
-Initially the Label will display the text "Label."
+Initially, the Label will display the text "Label."
 When the user clicks the Button, the Label text becomes "Hello World."
 Very cool, eh?
-You can see the finished product in Figure 1-1, after the user clicked the button.
+You can see the finished product in Figure 1-1 as it appears after you've clicked the button.